I Am More Than One By Jane Wegscheider Hyman

 Dear Little Ones By Jade Miller

-A book about Dissociative Identity Disorder, written for young alters.
+A book about Dissociative Identity Disorder, written by a survivor, for young alters.
 The book helps young alters understand their experiences as part of a multiple system.
+From the author: “All multiples and all alters are valuable and I hope this book helps each system give every part a voice.”

 Fractured Mind By Debra Bruch